vagabond1215/Fantasy-Survival/README.md

 ### Proficiency system

-`src/proficiencies.js` maintains settlement skills (hunting, foraging, gathering, swimming, tree felling, crafting, construction, combat).
+`src/proficiencies.js` maintains settlement skills (hunting, tracking, fishing, smithing, weaving, agriculture, construction, combat, and more).
 Each proficiency stores a level between 1 and 100 and gains are awarded via `rewardOrderProficiency` when orders complete.
+The expanded list covers every major craft and gathering role, including smithing, smelting, pottery, leatherworking, carpentry, masonry, cooking, and other settlement essentials.

 Task metadata should include: